Employee Performance Management: Definition & Best Practices

 Goals:

-• increased productivity and improved actual performance plan
+• increased productivity and improved performance plan

 • boost employee engagement